RESOStandards/reso-certification-help/README.md

 # Endorsements Report

-The endorsements view includes the endorsement version, count of data elements (Data Dictionary Endorsement), status and status date.
+The **Endorsements** view includes the data elements (e.g., Data Dictionary, Web API), endorsement version, status and status date.

 ![image](https://user-images.githubusercontent.com/88680702/164103216-674fdfff-a4a3-4f49-bd94-875ebb6255af.png)

 <br />

-The endorsements page may also be accessed by selecting the Endorsements option at the top of the page.
+The endorsements page may also be accessed by selecting the **Endorsements** option at the top of the page.
 This option is hidden if you are currently on the endorsements page itself.

 ![image](https://user-images.githubusercontent.com/88680702/163903301-816fb489-91a7-47c3-8b6c-e6c75e329734.png)